Source-Yummy/GHGR/README.md

-# GHGR: Payload-Free Online Detection of Malicious VPN Traffic
+# GHGR: Malicious VPN Traffic Detection via Hierarchical Granularity Representation

 This repository provides the experimental implementation of **GHGR**, a payload-free malicious VPN traffic detection framework based on hierarchical granularity representation.
 The codebase follows a two-stage workflow: